Incentive Zoning for Affordable Housing

-Residential Bonus: Extra floor area above the base height limit may be achieved for residential projects in exchange for contributing to affordable housing.
-Developers can either build affordable housing as part of their projects or, in certain zones, make a contribution of approximately $15 per gross square foot to the City to fund new affordable housing.
-The affordable housing is intended to primarily serve Seattle's moderate-wage workers.
-The Residential Bonus Program is available in midrise and highrise zones in several neighborhoods.
+Bonus Residential Floor Area: Extra floor area above the base height or base floor area ratio (FAR) may be achieved in residential projects as an incentive for affordable housing.
+Developers can either include affordable housing units as part of their projects or, in certain zones, make a cash contribution to the City to help fund production and preservation of affordable housing for moderate-wage workers in households with incomes primarily ≤ 60% of area median income (AMI).
+This incentive is available in midrise and highrise zones in several neighborhoods.